This One’s A Biggie…

 Access to Support

 Employees often don’t associate the workplace with a source for mental health support.
 If anything, it can be the exact opposite.
-The ability of employees to be able to speak with someone about what’s going on in their life should readily available.
+The capability of employees to be able to speak with someone about what’s going on in their life should be readily available.
 This doesn’t mean every business needs a certified psychotherapist, but there should be a point of contact within the HR department where people can have those off-the-record conversations.
 Often times, just knowing that option is there is enough.

 The current world is filled with mixed messages and false information.
 Determining what’s right and what’s real can be such a challenge at times.
-Throw a global pandemic the likes of which the modern world has never seen into the mix and that just makes things even more challenging.
+Throw a global pandemic (the likes of which the modern world has never seen) into the mix and that just makes things even more challenging.
 From an employee’s perspective, there are few things as stressful as feeling excluded and unsure.

 Employers should take this opportunity to break down silos and provide information to all its staff related to organizational status both from a business standpoint, but also that external perspective in terms of how the company is handling the current pandemic.

 Establishing that transparency equates to an increased level of trust and camaraderie.
 After all, we’re all in this together.